kemsky/creality-k1-xy-rails-mod/README.md

-# Creality K1 XY Rails Mod
+# Creality `K1` XY Rails Mod

 ## Description

-This mod fixes K1 issues, namely excessive ringing/echo, unstable print quality, also makes printer quiet.
+This mod fixes `K1` issues namely excessive ringing/echo, unstable print quality, frequent maintenance, also it makes printer quiet.

-**You must use camera mount from this mod, it is 8mm lower than original.**

-**This mod does not change print area.**

-Should be compatible with regular K1 and K1C (not tested, likely heat sink needs to be replaced).
+It should be compatible with regular `K1` (tested), `K1C` and `K1 SE` (not tested, likely heat sink needs to be replaced with heatsink from regular `K1`).

-This mod uses two MGN12 rails with MGN12H carriages for Y and one MGN9 rail with MGN9H carriage for X axis.
+ - **This mod does not change print area**
+ - **You must use camera mount from this mod (8mm lower than original)**
+ - **You must remove stock motor pulleys (or use non-stock stepper motors)**

+#### Belts, pulleys, motors

-It uses POWGE 7.7 mm belt and corresponding idler pulleys but you can use 6 mm belt with stock idlers if you add washers to compensate size differences (POWGE idlers have 10.4 mm height), also you can use F604ZZ flanged bearings.
+This mode uses `POWGE` 7.7 mm belt and corresponding idler pulleys.
+You can use 6 mm belt with stock idlers if you add washers to compensate height differences (`POWGE` idlers have 10.4 mm height), also you can use `F604ZZ` flanged bearings (not tested).

-**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.**

-I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted to `40` and `driver_SGTHRS` must be tuned `printer.cfg`).
-You will need a bearing puller to do that (some people use printed pullers e.g. https://www.printables.com/model/515503-pulley-puller), you have to be careful to avoid damage to motor shafts.
+You have to remove stock motor pulleys.
+You can use a bearing puller to do that (some people use printed pullers e.g. [pulley puller](https://www.printables.com/model/515503-pulley-puller), you have to be careful to avoid damage to motor shafts.
 If pulleys sit too tight you can use dremel and make cuts to relax pulleys.

+I used 20T motor pulleys for 15 mm belt (`rotation_distance` needs to be adjusted to `40` and `driver_SGTHRS` must be tuned `printer.cfg`).

-You can install non-stock motors e.g. Leadshine 42cm06 1.8 or LDO-42STH48-1684MAC 0.9 (requires `full_steps_per_rotation: 400`).
-There are separate motor mounts.
+You can install non-stock motors e.g. `Leadshine 42cm06 1.8` or `LDO-42STH48-1684MAC 0.9` (requires `full_steps_per_rotation: 400`, loud, limited acceleration but potentially better print quality).

+#### Linear rails

+This mod uses two `MGN12` rails with `MGN12H` carriages for Y and one `MGN9` rail with `MGN9H` carriage for X axis.

 X rail has max length of 331 mm, 320 mm between far left and far right holes.
-X axis requires 15x15x2 mm aluminium tube.
+X axis requires 15x15x2 mm aluminium tube (the same length as rail).
+It is important to use quality rails for X axis (with minimal backlash).

 Y rails have max length of 314 mm (safe 310 mm), 300 mm between far left and far right holes.

+#### Materials

 Recommended printing materials are PA-GF, PA-CF, ABS-GF, ABS-CF or anything else that is rigid and can sustain high temperatures.
+I don't recommend printing toolhead with pure ABS.

 ## License